 Assets that are to be abandoned or scrapped are not reclassified as "assets-held-for-sale."
 When an asset is disposed of, decommissioned or transferred to a third party, the carrying amount of the asset in the balance sheet is written-off to the 'Other Operating Expenditure' line in the Comprehensive Income and Expenditure Statement as part of the gain or loss on disposal.
-Receipts from disposals are credited to the Comprehensive Income and expenditure Statement as part of the gains in the revaluation reserve are transferred to the Capital Adjustment Account.
+Receipts from disposals are credited to the Comprehensive Income and expenditure Statement as part of the gain or loss on disposal.
+Any revaluation gains in the revaluation reserve are transferred to the Capital Adjustment Account.